 The PAUSE is kind of a big deal!

 It was exciting to hear that many of you want to embrace the power of the Pause.
 We’re also grateful that you let us know that you don’t always know how to incorporate the Pause into your life – so that’s our focus today.

-There are three simple steps to building the Pause into your life:
+Three simple steps to building The PAUSE into your life: